Skip to main content

 - Newark City Hospital Records, 1898-1971.
 A Guide to the Collection

-- The Newark City Hospital Records are in the Stanley S. Bergen, Jr, MD University Archives of the University of Medicine & Dentistry of New Jersey (UMDNJ) Libraries in Newark.
+- The Newark City Hospital Records are in the Stanley S. Bergen, Jr, MD University Archives at the Rutgers George F. Smith Library of the Health Sciences in Newark.
 "The records of Newark City Hospital (NCH) date from 1898 to 1971, with bulk dates from 1910 through the late 1940s.
 The records total approximately 11 linear feet...The records are open for research without restriction under the conditions of the Archives' access policy."

 Essex County Asylum for the Insane